HL7/US-Core/source/pages/clinical-notes-guidance.md

 #### Support Requirements

-This guide requires systems implement the US Core Clinical Notes DocumentReference profile and to support a *minimum* of all five Common Clinical Notes listed above.
-Systems and may extend there capabilities to other [Document types] as well.
+This guide requires systems implement the [US Core DocumentReference Profile] and to support a *minimum* of all five Common Clinical Notes listed above.
+Systems and may extend there capabilities to the full [US Core DocumentReference Type Value Set].

-This guide requires systems implement the US Core Clinical Notes DiagnosticReport profile and to support a *minimum* of the three report categories:
+This guide requires systems implement the [US Core DiagnosticReport Profile for Report and Note exchange] and to support a *minimum* of the three report categories:

 * [Cardiology (LP29708-2)]
 * [Pathology (LP7839-6)]